opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 >(e) A bookmark should be created in the PDF file for each authority in the bundle.
 The name given to each bookmark should be the same as the table of contents.

->(f) The page number of each bundle must correspond to the page number in the PDF version of that bundle.
+>(f) The bundle of authorities must be paginated consecutively at the top right hand corner of each page.
+Each separate volume must start at page 1, and every page in that volume must be numbered consecutively.
+The page number of each bundle must correspond to the page number in the PDF version of that bundle.

+>(g) If a hard copy is prepared:

+>> (i) the bundle of authorities must be properly bound with plastic ring binding or plastic spine thermal binding.
+The rings or spines should be red for claimants/appellants and blue for defendants/respondents with a transparent plastic cover in front and at the back.

+>> (ii) The bundle of authorities must have flags to mark out the authorities.
+Such flags must bear the appropriate indicium by which the authority is referred to.
+Flags must be spaced out evenly along the right side of the bundle so that as far as possible they do not overlap one another.

 (8) For proceedings using the Electronic Filing Service, a bundle of documents may be created online and filed through the Electronic Filing Service.
 The electronic bundle must be created in PDF.
 The electronic bundle may contain the following: